Hiring Mistakes Will Cost You: 5 Ways to Avoid Them

 There is no hiding from a hiring mistake.

-One HR professional once told me that a controller’s mistake is tucked away in a financial report but an HR mistake is walking around the company.
+One HR professional once told me that a controller’s mistake is tucked away in a financial report but an HR mistake is walking around the company as they are now in need of no credit check loans.
 The costs of these mistakes are significant.
 Just search “cost of a bad hire” on Google and read about the consequences.
 Most studies indicate that the cost of a hiring mistake for a professional level person is 2 to 5 times the annual salary.
 So what is the root cause of this issue?

 A survey by Robert Half showed that one-third (36%) of 1,400 executives surveyed felt the top factor leading to a failed hire, aside from performance issues, is a poor skills match.
 The second most common reason (30%) was unclear performance objectives.
 A poor fit is another driver of candidates not sticking.
 These mistakes can be more expensive because they take longer to resolve.
 Another underestimated factor determining the success of a hire relates to motivation level and character.
 I personally believe these are the most important intangible factors that determine success.